hobata/khaen/README.md

 # khaen
-electric musical instrument inspired by khaen
+A electric musical instrument inspired by khaen runs on Raspberry Pi Zero.